President of the Senate: Nigeria

 The president of the Senate is the presiding officer of the Senate of Nigeria, elected by its membership.

-The president of the Senate since 11 June 2019 is Ahmed Ibrahim Lawan, who represents the Yobe North constituency.
+The president of the Senate since 13 June 2023 is Godswill Akpabio, who represents the Akwa Ibom.

 South Africa

 The Senate of South Africa was the upper house of parliament between 1910 and 1981, and between 1994 and 1997.
 During both periods, the Senate was led by a president.

 Asia and Oceania

 Australia

 The president of the Australian Senate is a senator, traditionally a member of the governing party or coalition, elected by the Senate at the beginning of each parliament as the first item of business.
 They are assisted by a deputy president who is traditionally a member of the largest opposition party.
-The current president is Slade Brockman, a Liberal senator from Western Australia, who has held the office since 18 October 2021.

 Cambodia

-The Senate of Cambodia is led by a 12-person permanent commission (bureau), which is in turn chaired by the president of the Senate, currently Say Chhum.
-He is assisted by a first and a second vice-president.
+The Senate of Cambodia is led by a 12-person permanent commission (bureau), which is in turn chaired by the president of the Senate, currently Hun Sen. He is assisted by a first and a second vice-president.
 The president and vice-presidents are elected as the first item of business at the start of every legislative session.